 The figure (4.1) illustrates the effect of the CEL approximation.
 As indicated on the lower right panel, the CEL region is to the left of the critical energy, while the "standard" region using the exact calculation is to the right.
-We expect the CEL spectra to describe the physical results well in the CEL region, so the interpolation follows the CEL approximation in this region.
+We expect the CEL spectra to describe the physical results well for in the CEL region, so the interpolation follow the CEL approximation in this region.
 At E{crit} , the interpolation should transition smoothly into the spectra from the exact calculation in the standard region.
 As indicated by the figure, we conclude that our interpolation has the desired behaviour throughout the entire energy range.
-For this example, we see that the interpolation leaves out the small artifact just after 106 MeV in the electron/positron spectrum, while retaining the deeper dip in the electron/positron spectrum around 108 MeV from the exact calculation compared to the CEL approximation.
-The error-percentage is lowest for the interpolation (compared to CEL only or standard calculation only), indicating that the interpolation does the best job of conserving the energy density as described in equation (4.32).
+For this example, we see that the interpolation leaves out the small artifact just after 10^6 MeV in the electron/positron spectrum, while retaining the deeper dip in the electron/positron spectrum around 10^8 MeV from the exact calculation compared to CEL approximation.
+The error-percentage is lowest for the interpolation, indicating that the interpolation does the best job of conserving the energy density as described in equation (4.32).
 The result of the interpolation in the panel to the lower left hence represents our best model for the EM cascade spectra after propagating the initial photons for 0.1 Mpc.